bGZo/soul/pages/java library.md

 alias:: java/library
-define:: a collection of related classes, methods, and resources that are packaged together to provide a specific set of functionality.
-A library can contain one or more APIs and may be provided by the Java Standard Library, third-party vendors, or custom-built by the user. icon:: ☕ tags:: #java/api public:: true start-date:: 20230717 title:: java library
+mark:: a collection of related classes, methods, and resources that are packaged together to provide a specific set of functionality.
+A library can contain one or more APIs and may be provided by the Java Standard Library, third-party vendors, or custom-built by the user. icon:: ☕ tags:: #java/api

+date:: 20230717
+title:: java library

   - {{embed ((63e31fc9-aebc-46d1-8e99-a06961fbb3d8))}}